hellerve/ptolemy/README.md

 More blockchain bullshit.
 Yay.
-This incredibly badly written paper presents a fundamentally flawed idea—basically a shitty framework to RethinkDB—a database that's failed as well, and for good reasons.
-I know I sound like an ass here, but I've lost patience with people who have no idea about how to build a database building databases, because I am the one who cleans up after the mess when a startup ends up choosing that tech and the DB ends up blowing up (mostly because of configuration flaws, of course, but if your default configurations are
+This incredibly badly written paper presents a fundamentally flawed idea—basically a shitty framework to RethinkDB—a database that’s failed as well, and for good reasons.
+I know I sound like an ass here, but I’ve lost patience with people who have no idea about how to build a database building databases, because I am the one who cleans up after the mess when a startup ends up choosing that tech and the DB ends up blowing up (mostly because of configuration flaws, of course, but if your default configurations are